paulowe/gcp/cloud-nat-pga.md

 Using Cloud NAT, these instances can access the internet for updates and patches, and in some cases, for bootstrapping.
 As a managed service, Cloud NAT provides high availability without user management and intervention.

+**Cloud NAT is a regional resource.** You can configure it to allow traffic from all ranges of all subnets in a region, from specific subnets in the region only, or from specific primary and secondary CIDR ranges only.

 **Private Google Access** - enables such instances to communicate with other GCP APIs, services and resources

 Enabled at the subnet level